elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-counterexample-and-why-is-it-important-in-logical-reasoning.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    A counter-example is an instance that disproves a general statement, crucial in logical reasoning for testing argument validity and identifying inconsistencies between premises and conclusions.
+    A counter-example is an instance that disproves a general statement, crucial in logical reasoning for testing argument validity and relationships between propositions.
   page_keywords: >-
-    counter-example, logical reasoning, disproving propositions, validity of arguments, inconsistency, logical analysis, truth tables, propositional logic, mathematics, philosophy
+    counter-example, logical reasoning, disproving propositions, validity of arguments, logical equivalence, premises, conclusion, inconsistency, truth tables, mathematical logic, philosophical arguments, propositional logic
 author: QuickTakes
 question: >-
     What is a counter-example, and why is it important in logical reasoning?